 The Tomb of Alfanus is located on the porch of Santa Maria in Cosmedin.
 Attributed to a wealthy, twelfth-century noble, this tomb is one of the best examples of twelfth-century tombs in Rome.
 Although perhaps unremarkable to the untrained eye, John…

-During the middle ages, it was popularly believed by both Jews and Christians that relics from Solomon’s Temple in Jerusalem were housed in the Archbasilica of Saint John Lateran.
+During the Middle Ages, both Jews and Christians held the popular belief that relics from Solomon’s Temple in Jerusalem were housed in the Basilica of San Giovanni in Laterano.
 Benjamin of Tudela, a twelfth century Jewish visitor to Rome, reports…

 When one thinks of the Middle Ages, a few images come to mind.
 Knights in shining armor and princesses, but also castles and towers.
-And in Rome, there are a great many medieval towers.
+In Rome, there are a great many medieval towers.
 Among these is the Tor Millina, situated just west of the Piazza…

 This unique mosaic is positioned over the entrance of San Tommaso in Formis, a small church located on the Caelian Hill, a hotbed of medieval-era ecclesiastical sites.
 The artwork is a legacy of San Tommaso’s Trinitarian heritage.
 After a dream of…

 Near the Piazza S. Cosimato, a medieval portico juts out from the sides of a nondescript building.
-The portico leads to the outdoor atrium of the church of San Cosimato, a part of the former Monastery of S. Cosimato.
-San Cosimato began as a…
+The portico leads to the outdoor atrium of the church of San Cosimato, a part of the former Monastery of San.
+Cosimato.
+It began as a Benedictine house…

-Established as a monastery in the 7th century by Palestinian monks who had fled Jerusalem, the current church structure of San Saba dates to the 12th century but has undergone numerous renovations and restorations throughout its history.
-Between the…
+Established as a monastery in the 7th century by Palestinian monks who had fled Jerusalem, the current church structure of San Saba dates to the 12th century but has undergone numerous renovations and restorations.
+After Pope Lucius II gave the…

 Located on the Janiculum hill overlooking Trastevere, Porta San Pancrazio has been an important entryway into Rome since antiquity.
 In Ancient Rome, the gate was called Porta Aurelia because it was along the Aurelian wall and allowed access to an…

-The Torre Sanguigna is a medieval tower on a corner north of the Piazza Navona.
-Despite the large number of towers, territory markers of noble families, that once filled Rome, it is today (in Krautheimer’s words) one of the “ill-documented and few”…
+The Torre Sanguigna is a medieval tower just north of the Piazza Navona.
+Despite the large number of noble family towers that once filled Rome, it is today one of the “ill-documented and few” towers that still survive from the inhabited city center…